Cholmes24/JID-0338/README.md

     * This will open a window in the browser that contains a QR code.

-    * Scan this code with the camera on your mobile device and the app will begin in Expo Go.
+    * Scan this code with the camera on your mobile device and the app will begin in Expo Go.<br/><br/>